JohnOkari/JohnOkari/README.md

 ## ✏️ Currently Leanring
-🎨 I use Redux to build robust, scalable web applications that manage complex data flows and ensure seamless user experiences.
+🎨 Redux to build robust, scalable web applications that manage complex data flows and ensure seamless user experiences.

 🖥️ Python is my go-to language for data processing, machine learning, and web development.
 From automating tasks to building sophisticated algorithms, I'm constantly amazed by the power and versatility of Python.